ibarwick/firebird_fdw/README.md

 - pushdown of some `WHERE` clause conditions to Firebird (including translation of built-in functions)
 - Connection caching
-- Supports triggers on foreign tables (PostgreSQL 9.4 and later)
+- Supports triggers on foreign tables
 - Supports `IMPORT FOREIGN SCHEMA` (PostgreSQL 9.5 and later)
 - Supports `COPY` and partition tuple routing (PostgreSQL 11 and later)
 - Supports `TRUNCATE` operations (PostgreSQL 14 and later)